-Few Signs Of Progress As Partial Government Shutdown Enters Second Day
+Congress Far From Agreement On Day 2 Of Government Shutdown

 "What's even more frustrating than President Trump's intransigence is the way he seems amenable to these compromises before completely switching positions and backing off.
 Negotiating with President Trump is like negotiating with Jell-O," Schumer said Saturday.

+"We want to move from a system based on family relations to one based on skills and merit for what the economy needs — perfectly common sense," said House Speaker Ryan on Sunday.
+"Here's the issue, if we simply did DACA without incumbent reforms then we'd have a DACA problem five years down the road.
+We want to fix the problem and the root cause of the problem."

+Democrats say Schumer offered border security compromises in his meeting on Friday with the President, including potential funding for the wall, which Trump seemed initially receptive to.
+The White House then called just hours later, Democrats say, to kill the negotiations.

-Aside from a morning flurry of tweets attacking Democrats' position on immigration, the president mostly used Twitter to celebrate his first year in office.
-Remaining in D.C. because of the shutdown, Trump had no public appearances or interviews.
+Remaining in D.C. because of the shutdown, Trump has had no public appearances or interviews.

 Senate Majority Leader Mitch McConnell, R-Ky., scheduled an early Monday morning vote for a short-term funding plan to keep the government open through Feb.
 8. Aside from lasting three weeks instead of four, the bill is virtually identical to the measure that failed very early Saturday to get the 60 votes needed to overcome a filibuster just as the midnight deadline to avoid a shutdown passed.